t3hero/t2hero/README.md

 # t2hero ( a DougleyBot fork)

-A private version of my own Discord bot.
+A private version of DougleyBot ( https://github.com/SteamingMutt/DougleyBot ), made for a private Discord group.